 Everybody is there to do mingling.

-So if you say it was great talking to you, I gotta go do some mingling, they get it, because they probably have to do the same thing.
+So if you say, it was great talking to you, I got to go do some mingling.

-If they don't want to spend more time with you, they're gonna say, Oh no, I'm fine, and then you you go away to refill your own drink and don't come back.
+And then you go away to refill your own drink and don't come back.

 It was great talking to you.

-The other thing is if you don't know a single person there, not if you don't know anybody, I always recommend looking for the alpha female.
+The other thing is if you don't know a single person there, if you don't know anybody, I always recommend looking for the alpha female.

-Maybe they're the organizer, maybe it's the person who invited you.
+Maybe it's the person who invited you.

-But if you attach to them, the alpha female, men will do it too, but the alpha females are a little little bit better.
+But if you attach to them, the alpha female, men will do it too, but the alpha females are a little bit better.

 They will introduce you to whoever they're standing next to.

-They go, Oh, glad you made it.
+They go, oh, glad you made it.

-Have you met so and so?
+Have you met so-and-so?

 Here's the payoff.

-You're sitting in your car outside the party, and you've got that anxiety about going in.
+You're sitting in your car outside the party and you've got that anxiety about going in.

 Reframe it.